registerguard/civic_calendar2/README.md

 Hat tip: https://stackoverflow.com/questions/9323076/ec2-hosts-django-with-ip-address-cant-be-assigned-to-error#answer-9323154

-Also, remember to use a setting that has `Debug = True` so you can get your assets served by the test server.
+Also, remember to use a `settings` that has `Debug = True` so you can get your assets served by the test server.